 Lyft too has promotions at times, or guarantees of making a certain amount of money per hour.
 Unfortunately, in my market (southern Florida), I haven’t seen any Lyft promotions in a long, long time.

-In addition to weekly quests, you can get a bonus on each ride or surges through both Lyft and Uber.
-Sometimes it’s an extra $0.50 for getting a ride, sometimes it’s several dollars.
+In addition to weekly quests, you can get a bonus on each ride or surge through both Lyft and Uber.
+Sometimes it’s an extra $0.50 to get a ride, sometimes it’s several dollars.
 Or it could be a percentage.
 Again, this depends on the need at the moment for drivers in that specific area.